Winterizing your family’s car is crucial – ideally before the Michigan weather gets gnarly.

 “The thing is here, you never know when it’s going to hit,” says Clint Shelton, mechanic and owner of Clint’s Auto Repair Downriver in Lincoln Park, which he opened with his wife in September 2016.
 “Especially with our climate changes, (it) puts the strain on a car.”

-Read on for a few tips from southeast Michigan auto pros to keep you and your kids safe on the road this winter.
+Read on for a few tips from southeast Michigan auto pros on getting your car ready for winter – and keeping you and your kids safe on the road this snow season.

 Check your tires